Atmaware/monorepo/SECURITY.md

 # How to Submit a Report

-To submit a vulnerability report to Omnivore Media, please contact us at feedback@omnivore.app.
+To submit a vulnerability report to Ruminer Media, please contact us at feedback@ruminer.app.
 Your submission will be reviewed and validated by a member of our security team.

 # Safe Harbor

-Omnivore Media supports safe harbor for security researchers who:
+Ruminer Media supports safe harbor for security researchers who:

 - Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our services.
 - Only interact with accounts you own or with explicit permission of the account holder.
 If you do encounter Personally Identifiable Information (PII) contact us immediately, do not proceed with access, and immediately purge any local information.